-During the last two weeks of the course, you will create your own online story map on a topic of your choosing.
+During the last two weeks of the course, you will write a paper or create a multimedia product that describes a specific place from an Earth systems perspective.
 More details are given in the final project directions.

 There will not be any exams in this course.
 All assignments will be due at 11:59 PM on Sunday of the week indicated on the schedule, except the Final Project, which is due at 11:59 PM on the last day of the course (Friday, December 16).